- Borrowing Policy

 DOVER TOWN LIBRARY

-The Dover Town Library seeks to provide a safe, welcoming environment for town residents.
+The Dover Town Library seeks to provide a safe, welcoming environment for all library visitors.
 The Library and its staff serve the community most effectively when Library visitors respect basic guidelines.
 Therefore, the following rules should be observed in order to ensure a pleasant Library experience for all.
 Patrons who exhibit behavior inconsistent with the following guidelines may be asked to leave the library.

 • Be respectful of your neighbors.